9001/copyparty/README.md

 * `-e2t` enables metadata indexing on upload
 * `-e2ts` also scans for tags in all files that don't have tags yet
 * `-e2tsr` also deletes all existing tags, doing a full reindex
-* `-e2v` verfies file integrity at startup, comparing hashes from the db
+* `-e2v` verifies file integrity at startup, comparing hashes from the db
 * `-e2vu` patches the database with the new hashes from the filesystem
 * `-e2vp` panics and kills copyparty instead